Inciting subversion of state power: Text of the law

 Article 105, Paragraph 2, 1997 Criminal Code of the People's Republic of China (translation by Wei Luo):

 "Anyone who uses rumour, slander or other means to encourage subversion of the political power of the State or to overthrow the socialist system, shall be sentenced to fixed-term imprisonment of not more than five years.
 However, the ringleaders and anyone whose crime is monstrous shall be sentenced to fixed-term imprisonment of not less than five years."

 1997 UN report

-The United Nations' Working Group on Arbitrary Detention reported on the new law in its 1997 'country visit' to China.
-It predicted correctly that the vague language of the law would enable it to be used against the 'communication of thoughts or ideas'.
+The United Nations' Working Group on Arbitrary Detention reported on the new law in its 1997 country visit to China, predicting that the vague language of the law would enable it to be used against the "communication of thoughts or ideas".
 A quote from the report: